myFinances: Academic Fees; Sheridan Awards & Bursaries; Tuition Receipts

 Questions About Fees?

-Send email to studentfees@sheridancollege.ca or call
+Send email to studentfees@sheridancollege.ca or call 905-845-9430, ext.
+2277.

 Sheridan Awards, Scholarships and Bursaries

-Education is the most important investment you can make in your future.
-In addition to government funding, Sheridan awards over $7 million in bursaries, scholarships and awards every year.
 The Awards Office also receives advertisements for various award opportunities that are available through external agencies.
-A list of external award postings is located on the Online Awards Application under the “Opportunities” link.
+A list of external award postings is located on the Online General Award Application under the “Opportunities” link.

 Eligibility criteria varies, and you’ll need to complete the General Awards Application before you can apply to scholarship, bursary and award opportunities.
 When you submit your application, you’ll be matched to different opportunities and will receive an email notification when a new opportunity that fits your profile is posted.
 To learn more, visit your Online Awards Application via myStudent Centre.